 The Office of the Norfolk Commonwealth’s Attorney is responsible for the prosecution of all felony charges and some misdemeanor charges resulting from violations of the Criminal Code of Virginia which occur in the City of Norfolk.
 The Office also handles certain civil matters which include forfeiture actions against property used in connection with crimes and violations of election laws.
 The work of the Office is led by the Commonwealth’s Attorney, a constitutional officer elected by the citizens of Norfolk, and is supported by:

 General Prosecution Team

-- Juvenile Violent Crime/Domestic Violence Team
+Juvenile Violent Crime/Domestic Violence Team

 Violent Crime Team